finom/use-change/README.md

 ### `listenChange`

 Allows to listen to object property changes outside of components.
-The store object argument should be given explicidly since `Provider` doesn't work here anymore.
-The method returns a funciton that unsubscribes from a given event.
+The store object argument should be given explicitly since `Provider` doesn't work here anymore.
+The method returns a function that unsubscribes from a given event.

 `listenChange<T, K>(store: T, key: K & keyof T & string, listener: (value: inferred, previousValue: inferred) => void): () => void`